 To learn more about the MIE program, check out the program requirements, and read about our faculty:

-- GRE and TOEFL scores for an applicant whose native language is not English
+- TOEFL/ IELTS for applicants whose native language is not English

 - Official transcripts